-Peek is a trading name of Peek Vision Ltd, a company entirely owned by The Peek Vision Foundation, which is a registered charity.
+Peek is a trading name of Peek Vision Ltd, a company entirely owned by The Peek Vision Foundation, which is a registered UK charity.
 The Peek Vision Foundation is guided by an expert Board of Trustees.
 Peek Vision Ltd is managed by a Board of Directors, which report regularly to the Foundation Trustees and are held accountable by it.

 Professor Matthew Burton serves as a Trustee and Scientific Advisor to the Board of Trustees.
 Matthew is an ophthalmologist who has lived and worked in the Gambia and Tanzania.
 He is a Professor of International Eye Health at the International Centre for Eye Health (ICEH) at London School of Hygiene & Tropical Medicine (LSHTM) and a Wellcome Trust Senior Fellow.
 Matthew is Director of the Commonwealth Eye Health Consortium.